 - AutoCAD includes features that enable CAD managers to hold drawings to certain standards, such as for layer names and text styles.
-AutoCAD LT doesn't contain these features. - AutoCAD LT is not as customizable as AutoCAD, which is both programmable and fully customizable. - AutoCAD LT includes minimal options for 3D; AutoCAD includes a full-featured 3D capability. - AutoCAD LT has fewer presentation features than AutoCAD, which includes gradient fills, true color display, and 3D rendering. - AutoCAD LT is deployable on a network but does not have AutoCAD's network license management feature that includes reporting and flexible licensing. - ♦ AutoCAD LT does not offer database connectivity; AutoCAD does. - AutoCAD LT does not include AutoCAD's quick-dimensioning feature, which allows you to quickly insert a number of dimensions, one after the other. - AutoCAD LT does not come with Express Tools, a set of additional routines that ship with AutoCAD. - AutoCAD LT does not include sheet sets and fields, two features that were introduced in AutoCAD 2005.
+AutoCAD LT doesn't contain these features. - AutoCAD LT is not as customizable as AutoCAD, which is both programmable and fully customizable. - AutoCAD LT includes minimal options for 3D; AutoCAD includes a full-featured 3D capability. - AutoCAD LT has fewer presentation features than AutoCAD, which includes gradient fills, true color display, and 3D rendering. - AutoCAD LT is deployable on a network but does not have AutoCAD's network license management feature that includes reporting and flexible licensing. - AutoCAD LT does not offer the database connectivity feature, but you can now use tables to connect to data in a Microsoft Office Excel file; AutoCAD offers the flexibility to connect to other types of databases, create labels from the data, and so on. - AutoCAD LT does not include AutoCAD's quick-dimensioning feature, which allows you to quickly insert a number of dimensions, one after the other. - AutoCAD LT does not come with Express Tools, a set of additional routines that ship with AutoCAD. - AutoCAD LT does not include sheet sets and fields, two features that were introduced in AutoCAD 2005.